StormingMoose/ESP-Riders_Mecanum/README.md

 then second, connecting the same battery to the H-Bridges with a separate switch/connection.

 Udpate Nov 2022.
 Edited to work with current Arduino IDE.
 Moved the pinmode statements above the LedcAttachPin statements.
+Update May 2023.
+Changed the pin assignment to avoid pin 12.
+Use 18 and 19 instead of 12 and 13.